Excellence in Sexual Assault Response Project

 The training concludes with a 12 question quiz afterwhich you may print out a certificate of completion.

-Click here for Access to the course "Investigating Sexual Assault: Working with Victims"
+Click here for Access to the course "Investigating Sexual Assault: Working with Victims" (If you are directed to a login page, select "log in as guest")

 This training is designed for law enforcement responding officers and investigators.
 It features three interviews with Florida Assistant State Attorneys discussing key issues related to investigative practices that promote successful prosecutions of sexual battery cases.